Category: Author: David Hall

 So What Should You Do?

 Here we need a disclaimer, since I’m not a lawyer and not in a position to give legal advice.
 But I have talked to the lawyers in my family, and the sense I get from them is that there isn’t currently a cut-and-dried answer to the question.
 If you have someone trying to scare you into purchasing their services to insulate you against an ADA-related lawsuit, be wary.

 The likelihood of anyone winning an ADA-compliance lawsuit against you appears to be slim, regardless of the condition of your website.
 But if you have experience with the lawsuit business, you know that isn’t enough assurance.
 There is nothing stopping anyone from suing you, and it could be much cheaper to settle with them than to defend yourself in court.
 So the object appears to be to make yourself a less attractive target than the next website on the search results page.

 Our recommendation at Infinity Dental Web is to be sure that you are compliant with certain accessibility standards that are fairly clear and widely recognized, and that should serve for making you a less-attractive target.
 First, have alt-text tags for images that will describe the image through reader devices used by the sight-impaired.
-Then, make sure videos have closed-captioning available for the hearing impaired.
-If they are hosted on YouTube, they will provide the closed-captioning for you.
+Then, make sure videos have closed-captioning or transcripts available for the hearing impaired.
+If they are hosted on YouTube, they will provide the transcript for you.
 Finally, have a clear and easy-to-follow navigation structure.

 And Then Do This, Too

 Because of the vulnerability of businesses to shakedown artists, some states are enacting laws requiring a victim to make a complaint to the business first, giving the business a chance to correct any access problems.
 Only in the case of the accessibility not being corrected would they be allowed file a lawsuit.
 As dentists, we could ask our dental associations to encourage state legislatures to enact such laws.